 However, after exploring enough, I would come to learn that the forest didn’t go on forever—far from it.
 Soon enough, the sound of squirrels dashing across the forest floor and trees groaning against the wind would be replaced by cars zooming over the highway.

-During my final venture into the forest, I went so far as to reach its edge, where the trees met the highway.
+During my final venture into the forest, I went so far as to reach the forest’s edge, where the trees met the highway.
 The throom of cars zooming past blocked out all other noise, and, just like that, the forest’s mystery and wonder diminished.
 The forest was bound—limited—by the highway.
 It was no longer vast and infinite in my mind, but conquerable and small.
 The forest was less menacing, less gigantic.
 Could it even be called a forest?

 I had thought the forest went on forever.
 I had held this assumption from a very young age, and even during the experience, I was unaware of what it meant.
 And it could mean many things: man’s fear of nature, the ego as archetype, the retrenchment and demise of the natural world.
 It was only until I was well separated from that place, with many more years of experience under my belt, that I could name the experience for what it meant, not just what it was.